 The frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.

 If you have leftover cupcakes they also keep well covered tightly in the refrigerator for 3 days.
 You can also freeze these cupcakes, without filling, for up to 2-3 months.
-Then just thaw overnight in the refrigerator and then fill and frost as normal!
-Click here for a full tutorial on how to freeze cupcakes.
+Then just thaw in the fridge overnight and then fill and frost as normal.
+Click here for a full tutorial on how to freeze cupcakes!

 I used one Gala and one Granny Smith.
 But two Granny Smith would be great.
 Or two Gala apples.
 I also love using Honey crisp as well.